Can I Be Allergic to Weed?

 Source: Reader’s Digest

-The good news is that cannabis allergies are being discussed on a broader scale nowadays, and the medical community will, sooner or later, find the right treatment for this condition.
+The medical community is actively discussing cannabis allergies on a broader scale nowadays, and they will, sooner or later, find the right treatment for this condition.

 Is It Weed, Though?